The Cost of Learning Under Multiple Change Points: Numerical results

 \section{Numerical results}

 We evaluate the proposed ATC algorithm on both synthetic and real-world data.
-Full implementation details, along with additional comprehensive experiments, are provided in App.~\ref{app:extended_simulations}; the code will be publicly available.
+Full implementation details, along with additional comprehensive experiments, are provided in App.~\ref{app:extended_simulations}.\footnote{The implementation used in this paper is publicly available at \url{https://github.com/gafnito/cost-of-learning-multiple-change-points}.}

 \textbf{Synthetic experiments}.
 Our primary goal is to empirically validate the theoretical regret scaling in Th.~\ref{th:upper-bound} and to examine ATC’s behavior under abrupt, unstructured mean shifts.
 We consider a piecewise-stationary environment with a fixed number of $S=5$ changes and vary the horizon $T$.
 Figure~\ref{fig:atc_three_panels} summarizes the results.
 Fig.~\ref{fig:atc_three_panels}(a) shows a representative realization with $T=1200$, and Fig.~\ref{fig:atc_three_panels}(b) shows the cumulative regret on this environment.
 Each change induces a transient regret increase due to bias from aggregating samples across regimes.
 When a change is missed (e.g., the second and third shifts), the estimator operates on mixed-regime data, inducing endogenous confounding and consequently increasing the regret in that segment.
 Despite missed detections, the information loss remains controlled and does not prevent subsequent detection (near $t \approx 900$), consistent with the theory.
 Fig.~\ref{fig:atc_three_panels}(c) reports cumulative regret averaged over $5000$ Monte Carlo runs as a function of $\log T$ for ATC and its computationally efficient variant (Section~\ref{ssec:confounding}).
 In both cases, regret grows linearly with $\log T$, confirming the theoretical scaling.
-The curves differ only by a constant offset, indicating that the approximation preserves asymptotic behavior up to constant factors.
+The curves differ by a constant offset, indicating that the approximation preserves asymptotic behavior up to constant factors.

+Additional simulation results are deferred to App.~\ref{app:extended_simulations}.
+These experiments examine: (i) dense-change regimes, characterizing the change-point densities for which sublinear regret is no longer observed, in line with the theory (App.~\ref{sssec:dense}); (ii) long-horizon behavior, highlighting the anytime nature of ATC and showing that constant thresholds may be preferable in some finite known-horizon regimes, whereas the ATC threshold becomes advantageous when the horizon is long or unknown (App.~\ref{sssec:time-varying}); (iii) sensitivity to variance misspecification (App.~\ref{sssec:variance}); and (iv) adversarial environments, illustrating the segment lengths and jump magnitudes that lead to large regret (App.~\ref{sssec:adversarial}).